-Nominations for the 2019 Herty Award are now closed.
+Nominations for the 2020 Herty Award are now being accepted.

 Professor Lisa McElwee-White is the recipient of the 2019 Herty Medal as awarded by the Georgia Section of the American Chemical Society recognizing outstanding work and service by a chemist in the Southeast.
 Prof. McElwee-White is Colonel Allen R. and Margaret G. Crow Professor and Chair of the Department of Chemistry at The University of Florida.
 She is being recognized for introducing mechanism-based design of organometallic precursors for fabrication of thin films and nanostructures and for her many outreach contributions and service to the American Chemical Society.

 The gold Herty medal will be presented at the 85th Herty Award Celebration in September 2019.
 Prof. McElwee-White will also be a guest lecturer at the Annual Herty Medalist Undergraduate Research Symposium (HMURS).
 (Photo Credit: Lisa McElwee-White)